Jagannath-Padhy/Google-Image-Scraper/README.md

 # Google Image Scraper
   Searches for the query on Google images and downloads the requested amount of images and stores it on local drive

+## To run
+  * Download the Chromedriver of the same version of chrome installed in your system and update the       path in chromedriver_path.
+  * To Begin the download the download, Run fetch_img_urls with Query,No. of images required and folder directory.